datadrivers/terraform-provider-nexus/docs/resources/repository_maven_proxy.md

 - `ntlm_domain` (String) The ntlm domain to connect
 - `ntlm_host` (String) The ntlm host to connect
 - `password` (String, Sensitive) The password used by the proxy repository
+- `preemptive` (Boolean) Whether to use pre-emptive authentication.
+Use with caution.
+Defaults to false.
 - `username` (String) The username used by the proxy repository